 Undoubtedly, my #1 is the The Rambler from Stumptown Coffee.
 Stuffed into a rugged looking, water-resistant canvas bag, this kit comes with the full Aeropress, a Porlex Mini grinder, two Stumptown mugs, and a 12 oz bag of Stumptown’s Hairbender coffee.
 This ready-made kit looks great, packs well, and comes with one of the best portable brewers on the market.

 The other kit worth considering is the Weekender Kit, from Timbuk2 and Blue Bottle.
 The Weekender’s layout is pretty similar to The Rambler, so it includes a Porlex, two mugs and a 12 oz bag of coffee; however it uses the Blue Bottle ceramic travel dripper, instead of the Aeropress.
 All of this comes neatly organized in a compact leather bag which is only a little larger than The Rambler.
 If you prefer drip brew over pressure brew, then this kit would be a better choice for you.

-Let me know what you thought of the article in the comments below, and tell me what you prefer to pack in your traveling coffee kit.
+Let me know what you thought of the article on making coffee while traveling in the comments below, and tell me what you prefer to pack in your traveling coffee kit.

 What you should read next